Tornadoes of 2021: June 19–20 (Tropical Storm Claudette)

-June 20–21 (United States and Canada)
+June 20–21 (Northern United States and Canada)

 In the evening and overnight hours of June 20, a severe weather outbreak produced damaging winds, large hail, and several tornadoes in Iowa, Illinois, and Indiana, with Illinois being hit the hardest.
 Two separate EF1 tornadoes caused damage to trees and farmsteads near the Iowa towns of Pella and Garry Owen.
 The most significant tornado of the event was a destructive low-end EF3 tornado that struck the western Chicago suburbs, causing severe damage in Naperville, Woodridge, and Darien.
 Many homes were damaged and some were destroyed as the tornado impacted multiple neighborhoods, and many trees and power lines were downed.
-One poorly-anchored home was leveled, and several cars were flipped by the tornado as well.
+One poorly anchored home was leveled, and several cars were flipped by the tornado as well.
 Eleven injuries occurred as a result of the tornado, two of which were critical.
 At least 22,000+ ComEd customers were affected by power outages in DuPage County during this severe weather event.
 An EF0 tornado also moved through Plainfield and Romeoville, downing trees and tree limbs.
 Another EF0 tornado caused tree damage and tore shingles from the roofs of homes near South Haven, Indiana.
 A complex of damaging straight-line winds with embedded downbursts also damaged roofs throughout Downers Grove, Lemont, Homer Glen, and New Lenox.
 Additional tornadoes touched down in the very early morning hours of June 21, as an EF1 tornado overturned a box truck and caused damage to some metal buildings in Fremont, Indiana, while another EF1 tornado damaged trees and outbuildings near Wyatt.
-A few isolated weak tornadoes occurred later that day in Louisiana, Pennsylvania, and New York, with several other tornadoes confirmed farther to the north in Canada.
+A few isolated weak tornadoes occurred later that day in Pennsylvania and New York, with several other tornadoes confirmed farther to the north in Canada.
 The most significant of these was an EF2 tornado that struck the city of Mascouche in southern Quebec, killing one person and leaving a trail of significant damage in its wake.
-A home under construction was blown off its foundation and severely damaged, while other homes sustained partial to total roof loss and had windows blown out.
+A house was blown off its foundation and severely damaged, another house had its roof torn off, and numerous additional homes and apartment buildings suffered considerable roof damage and had their windows blown out.
 The tornado also snapped large trees and downed hydro poles.
 The fatality occurred when a 59-year-old man tried to take shelter in a shed, which was lifted and destroyed by the tornado.
 Two people also suffered minor injuries.
-Three other tornadoes touched down in southern and southeastern Quebec on this day, namely an EF0 tornado in Saint-Valentin, Montérégie (about 40 km Southeast of Montréal), an EF0 tornado in Saint-Célestin, Centre-du-Québec, and an EF1 tornado in Saint-Narcisse-de-Beaurivage, Chaudière-Appalaches (about 30 km South of Québec City).
-A total of 16 tornadoes were confirmed as a result of this small outbreak, with one death and 13 injuries being confirmed.
+Five other weak tornadoes touched down in southern and southeastern Quebec on this day, including two separate EF0 tornadoes that caused minor tree damage in and around Saint-Elzéar.
+An EF0 tornado in Saint-Valentin inflicted minor roof damage to a house and a couple of farm buildings, and another EF0 in Saint-Célestin damaged trees, roofs, and a fence.
+Near Saint-Narcisse-de-Beaurivage, an EF1 tornado destroyed multiple barns and outbuildings, and also damaged a camper.
+A total of 17 tornadoes were confirmed as a result of this small outbreak, which resulted in one death and 13 injuries.